Church of Norway plans to pass an electronic collection basket

 The church commissioned Oslo-listed Link Mobility to set up a payment system by this summer and plans to offer churchgoers in Oslo the chance to donate via text message.

-“This is a system that people recognise from TV-shows like Norwegian Idol, and now they can also use it for giving offerings,” Wright said.
+“This is a system that people recognize from TV-shows like Norwegian Idol, and now they can also use it for giving offerings,” Wright said.